 - Rock Creek Natural Waterway Conveyance/Outfall ($1.8 million): consisted of improving drainage conditions of Rock Creek between IH-10 and Callaghan Road and is intended to stabilize the existing channel side slopes in order to prevent further erosion.

-- Knoll Creek Low Water Crossing ($5.4 million): consists of providing structural improvements to the existing low water crossings located on Classen Road and Jung Road to provide unflooded access to the area during the 1% (100-year) storm event.
-Channel improvements are being made to Knoll Creek at the current low water crossings to accommodate the proposed structures.
-An interceptor drainage swale will be constructed parallel to Briarcrest to eliminate the flooding on the roadway.
+- Knoll Creek Low Water Crossing ($5.4 million): consisted of providing structural improvements to the existing low water crossings located on Classen Road and Jung Road to provide unflooded access to the area during the 1% (100-year) storm event.
+Channel improvements were made to Knoll Creek at the current low water crossings to accommodate the proposed structures.
+An interceptor drainage swale was constructed parallel to Briarcrest to eliminate the flooding on the roadway.

-- Prue Road at French Creek ($4.4 million): consists of the replacement of an existing low water crossing along Prue Road with a span bridge between Old Prue Road and Wilson Oaks.
-The bridge will provide an unflooded vehicular travel route for citizens and emergency responders during a 1% annual chance (100-year) storm event.
-Associated project features include channel improvements, additional travel lanes, and utility adjustments.
-The span bridge will be constructed wide enough to accommodate up to five vehicular travel lanes in the future.
+- Prue Road at French Creek ($4.4 million): consisted of the replacement of an existing low water crossing along Prue Road with a span bridge between Old Prue Road and Wilson Oaks.
+The bridge provides an unflooded vehicular travel route for citizens and emergency responders during a 1% annual chance (100-year) storm event.
+Associated project features included channel improvements, additional travel lanes, and utility adjustments.
+The span bridge was constructed wide enough to accommodate up to five vehicular travel lanes in the future.

 - Construction Management